lupyuen/lupyuen.github.io/src/mastodon.md

     For Complex Notifications: We might need to integrate [__Prometheus Alertmanager__](https://prometheus.io/docs/alerting/latest/alertmanager/) with Mastodon.

-1.  _Suppose I'm interested in only rv-virt:python.
+1.  _Suppose I'm interested only in rv-virt:python.
 Can I subscribe to the Specific Alert via Mastodon / Fediverse / ActivityPub?_

     Good question!
 We're still trying to figure out.

 1.  _Anything else we should monitor with Mastodon?_

-    [__Sync-Build-Ingest__](https://lupyuen.github.io/articles/ci3#move-the-merge-jobs) is a critical NuttX Job that needs to run regularly, without fail.
+    [__Sync-Build-Ingest__](https://lupyuen.github.io/articles/ci3#move-the-merge-jobs) is a Critical NuttX Job that needs to run non-stop, without fail.
 We should post a Mastodon Notification if something fails to run.

     [__Cost of GitHub Runners__](https://lupyuen.github.io/articles/ci3#live-metric-for-full-time-runners) shall be continuously monitored.
 We should push a Mastodon Alert if it exceeds our budget.
 (Before ASF comes after us)